 1. MEMORIES OF THE EDINBURGH FRINGE FESTIVAL

 I have been watching live comedy, theatre performance and music for the last forty five years.
 I am not a critic or reviewer, just an enormously enthusiastic supporter and encouraging member of an audience.
 I just love to go, and I am very fortunate to do so.
 I have seen hundreds of comedians live in lots of different venues and in 2005 I went to my first Edinburgh Festival Fringe.
 I have been going every year ever since.

 Planning what to see at the Festival every August is essential.
 The beginning of June every year is like the run up to Christmas for me.
 When I get a free copy of the new Fringe programme and then start to design a detailed spreadsheet of what delights are on offer that year, it is as good as opening the Christmas TV times and circling what I am going to watch over the festive period.
-If they are available, I would love to be able to view in print or on the website, www.edfringe.com, fringe programmes from years gone by.
+If they are available, I would love to be able to view in print or on the website: www.edfringe.com, fringe programmes from years gone by.
 On average I see around 40 shows per year over the course of a week.
 By the time the Fringe is finished and after I have partied all night and have a constant hangover, combined with very little sleep and had my regular dose of the most wonderful atmosphere that the festival provides, I need another holiday when I get back home just to get over it all.
 The wonderful memories of the Fringe provide me with the adrenaline and excitement to plan for the next year.
 Most people go abroad or to the seaside in the summer, but this is my annual holiday and I always enjoy it to the full.